By Craig Neil. This post includes affiliate links.

 - Out About Scotland complete guide: Tantallon Castle

-HES has also restored part of the castle walls and towers so that you can climb to the top to see the amazing views across the lovely East Lothian countryside.
+The castle is maintained by Historic Environment Scotland so there are lots of information boards if you want to learn about its history.
+HES has also restored part of the castle walls and towers so that you can climb to the top to enjoy the amazing views across East Lothian’s countryside.

-This sandstone fortress features the last fortified curtain wall that was built in Scotland and with the cliffs of Oxroad Bay bordering the Firth of Forth it must have been almost impregnable back in the day.
+This sandstone fortress features the last fortified curtain wall that was built in Scotland, and coupled with the cliffs that border its eastern side, it must have been almost impregnable back in the day.
+Unfortunately, it was left to fall into ruin after the 1650 civil war until it was taken into state care in 1924, so a large part of it is roofless and entirely exposed to the elements.

-Historic towns in East Lothian
+Historic Towns in East Lothian

-There are lots of pretty rural towns and villages in this county, although many of them are quite sleepy (i.e. there’s not much going on) so they might not be quite what you’re looking for if you’ve come to Scotland for an exciting holiday.
+There are lots of pretty rural towns and villages in this county, although many of them are quite sleepy (i.e., there’s not much going on), so they might not be quite what you’re looking for if you’ve come to Scotland for an exciting holiday.
+That being said, if you have a rental car, you’ll be able to get to the nicest parts of the county easily enough, and many of the larger towns are worth visiting in their own right.

 North Berwick

-North Berwick is a lovely seaside town on the eastern side of the county roughly 20 miles northeast of Edinburgh that has two glorious sandy bays, golf courses to the east and west, and a boatload of popular attractions.
+North Berwick is a lovely seaside town on the eastern side of the county, roughly 20 miles northeast of Edinburgh, that has two glorious sandy bays, golf courses to the east and west, and a boatload of popular attractions.

-If you stand anywhere on the coastline of North Berwick and look out to sea you’ll notice the gleaming white pinnacle of the Bass Rock jutting out of the waves with clouds of swirling seabirds filling the sky overhead.
+It’s a quaint town with lots of artisan craft shops and nice restaurants, but most people visit it to enjoy the seaside atmosphere.
+If you stand anywhere on the coastline of North Berwick and look out to sea, you’ll notice the gleaming white pinnacle of Bass Rock jutting out of the waves with clouds of swirling seabirds filling the sky above.

-North Berwick Law is a 187-metre volcanic hill that offers stunning views at the top, with the dramatic Tantallon Castle clearly visible to the east and Yellowcraig beach a short distance away to the west.
+Another highlight of the town is something that looks a bit like a volcano rising out of the ground not far from the town centre, and in fact, that’s exactly what it is.
+North Berwick Law is a 187-metre volcanic hill that offers stunning views at the top, with the dramatic Tantallon Castle clearly visible to the east and Yellowcraig Beach a short distance away to the west.

-These attractions alone make North Berwick worthy of a visit and I have to say this picturesque coastal town is my favourite place to visit in East Lothian on a sunny Sunday afternoon.
+These attractions alone make North Berwick worthy of a visit, and I have to say this picturesque coastal town is my favourite place to visit in East Lothian on a sunny Sunday afternoon.

 Dunbar

-There’s a lot of history in the town and one of the most influential people in the history of conservation was born there – John Muir – who later went on to establish the great American National Parks of Yosemite Valley and the Sequoia National Park.
+Dunbar is located around 30 miles east of Edinburgh and 30 miles north of the English border.
+There’s a lot of history in the town, and one of the most influential people in the history of conservation was born there, John Muir, who later went on to establish the great American National Parks of Yosemite Valley and Sequoia National Park.

-This balmy (for Scotland) weather means it’s perfect for enjoying the great outdoors and I can’t think of many nicer places to go for a walk than the nearby John Muir Country Park with its picturesque combination of beaches, grassland, mudflats and forest.
+Dunbar is renowned for its record levels of sunshine, and ‘sunny dunny’, as it’s known, enjoys one of the driest summers in Scotland, with a mere 600mm of rainfall annually.
+This balmy (for Scotland) weather means it’s perfect for enjoying the great outdoors and I can’t think of many nicer places to go for a walk than the nearby John Muir Country Park with its combination of beaches, grassland, mudflats, and forest.

-If you’d like to explore the town’s history then I suggest heading down to Dunbar Harbour and taking a look at the 11th-century Dunbar Castle which used to be one of the most formidable fortresses in Scotland.
+If you’d like to explore the town’s history, then I suggest heading down to Dunbar Harbour and taking a look at the 11th-century Dunbar Castle, which used to be one of the most formidable fortresses in Scotland.
+These days, it’s just a ruined shamble of walls, but it offers an interesting insight into the history of this quiet East Lothian town.

 Musselburgh

-That’s probably because nowadays it’s basically part of Edinburgh and you can easily drive or take the bus from the city centre in around 20 minutes.
+Although Haddington is the administrative centre of East Lothian, the town with the biggest population is Musselburgh.
+That’s mainly because nowadays it’s basically part of Edinburgh, and you can easily drive or take the bus from the city centre in just 20 minutes.

 Musselburgh is the next settlement along the Firth of Forth from Leith and it’s most notable for its beach which is usually busy at the weekends with Edinburgh’s residents who are looking for a seaside getaway that’s quieter than Portobello.

-Another big draw for visitors is the racecourse which is the oldest in Scotland having opened all the way back in 1816.
-If you like the odd flutter on the horses then the Musselburgh races are well worth attending and the racecourse has even attained a coveted five-star visitor rating.
+Another big draw for visitors is the racecourse, which is the oldest in Scotland, having opened all the way back in 1816.
+If you like the odd flutter on the horses, then the Musselburgh races are well worth attending and the racecourse has even attained a coveted five-star visitor rating.
+Take a look at the Musselburgh Racecourse website to view the list of upcoming races.

 Haddington

-Haddington is the geographical centre of East Lothian and it’s also the administrative centre.
-While it’s not a particularly big town there’s a lot of history within its boundaries and at one point it was the fourth biggest town in Scotland.
+Haddington is the geographical centre of East Lothian, and it’s also the administrative centre.
+While it’s not a particularly big town there’s a lot of history within its boundaries, and at one point it was the fourth biggest town in Scotland.

 There’s not a huge amount to do in Haddington, to be honest, as it’s just a sleepy farming community, but there’s a good farmers market held there on the last Saturday of every month and the 700-year-old St. Mary’s Collegiate Church is the biggest parish church in Scotland.

-Nearby attractions include the Historic Environment Scotland-managed Hailes Castle which is free to visit and Lennoxlove House which is a large 15th-century tower house that’s open to the public for guided tours.
+Nearby attractions include the Historic Environment Scotland-managed Hailes Castle, which is free to visit, and Lennoxlove House which is a large 15th-century tower house that’s open to the public for guided tours.

 Frequently Asked Questions